Why Contingency Plans are a Must

 Another type of contingency plan could refer to environmental disasters.
 This is particularly important if your company operates in a volatile or high-risk environment.
 Let’s say you own a manufacturing company and one of your main production facilities, which delivers a third of your product, is affected in a flood.
 Your plan could consist of the necessary actions to take if this happens.

-One contingency plan could be subdivided into the different outcomes of the same situation.
-For example, if the production facility was flooded while in operation and as a result your assets are affected.
+the production facility was flooded while in operation, and as a result, your assets are affected.
 Depending on how bad the flood was, determines the action and contingency plan put into effect.
 If the facility was partially flooded, there would be a contingency plan on how best to fix the facility to resume operations.
 Another plan could cover if the flood made the facility inoperable.
 This plan could detail how the company can use back up funds to purchase a new facility or expand an existing one in a different location.

 Trackback from your site.